 One of the most common pieces of advice when trying to decide what to do in your career is that you should chase your passions.
-While it’s not always feasible, buying into a business that matches your experiences and interest is a great idea.
+While it’s not always feasible, buying into a business that matches your experiences and interests is a great idea.

-For example, if you’ve been working as a sous chef in a 3-star restaurant for a handful of years but have always had aspirations of running a cafe of your own, buying an existing business would be a great jumpstart to the next chapter in your career.
+For example, if you’ve been working as a sous chef in a 3-star restaurant for a handful of years but have always had aspirations of running a cafe of your own, buying an existing business would be a great jump-start to the next chapter in your career.

 The more desire you have to make your business succeed, combined with the function industry knowledge you have to make it work, the more likely you are to reach your goals.

 But desire and industry expertise aren’t the only factors that should go into your evaluation.
 You must also consider the following:

 Is your dream business right down the street, an hour away, or a 4-hour plane ride from where you currently call home?
 The location of your business doesn’t just impact who and how people will find you – it will matter to you and your family in your everyday life.

 Give this one real careful thought.
 What are you most comfortable with; a small business that’s more quaint and more likely to demand that you work in the business, or something larger than may allow you focus solely on the big picture but comes with more people to manage?
 Not only will the sale prices greatly differ, but so could the level of stress depending on how you’re wired.